-We ask, however, that writers avoid using the platform to push a particular set of political or cultural views.
-For example, an opinion piece demonising the policies of the US’ Republican Party on solely immoral grounds is undesirable: a piece that explores the statements and policy impacts of the party is acceptable.
+- We ask, however, that writers avoid using the platform to push a particular set of political or cultural views.
+For example, an opinion piece demonising the policies of the US’ Republican Party on solely immoral grounds is not something would accept for publication: a piece that explores the statements and policy impacts of the party is something we would.

 Authorial Voice & Academic Rigour

-We encourage writers to pen in a style that they are most comfortable writing in, and that is appropriate to the topic and message that they are attempting to convey – a range of styles covering all angles has been published to date in GLOBUS, from rigorous, formal academic analyses, to opinion editorials.
+- We encourage writers to write in a style that they are most comfortable writing in, and that is appropriate to the topic and message that they are attempting to convey – a range of styles covering all angles has been published to date in the GLOBUS discussion stream, from rigorous, formal academic analyses, to opinion editorials.

-The sole condition of this approach is that all articles are of sufficient academic rigour so as to maintain the high standards of journalism that we pride ourselves on.
-Opinions should be justified; facts, statistics, quotes, etc., should be appropriately referenced in a style compatible with the piece.
+- The sole condition of this approach is that all articles are of sufficient academic rigour so as to maintain the high standards of journalism that we pride ourselves on – meaning that all opinions must be justified; facts, statistics, quotes, etc., should be appropriately referenced using hyperlinks for ease of access to the source material.
 To test whether something requires referencing, authors should ask themselves – “if someone challenged this point, does its accompanying explanation or reference stand up to scrutiny?”

 Length & Detail

 - GLOBUS does not operate a minimum or maximum word count limit for our discussion stream, having published articles ranging from a few hundred words to several thousand.